 “Loneliness adds beauty to life.
 It puts a special burn on sunsets and makes night air smell better.” -Henry Rollins

 I was at Cornfield Point this weekend.
-A small little beach tucked into the shoreline of Old Saybrook, CT .
-It has been "my" beach for as long as I can remember.
-My grandparents built a house there before I was born; a house my mother now occupies.
-I made sandcastles on its shore when I was a small child and swam drunk in its water while an idiot teen.
+A tiny beach tucked into the shoreline of Old Saybrook, Connecticut like belly button lint in the navel of the east coast.
+It has been “my” beach for as long as I can remember.
+My grandparents built a house there before I was born; a small ranch my mother now occupies.
+I made sandcastles on its shore when I was a child and swam drunk in its water while an idiot teen.
 I have walked to the end of its jetty in the middle of the night surrounded by nothing but fog while contemplating my place and future in this world.
-There is nothing empirically special about Cornfield Point.
+As far as beaches go, there is nothing empirically special about Cornfield Point.
+It is not even on the ocean.
 There are no palm trees.
 No Pina Coladas or Coral Reefs.
-It is packed every summer with local tourists, and the houses that delineate its beachfront have been there for generations.
-But its breeze holds the souls of my grandparents, and in its dark murky water, my memories float to the surface of consciousness like a dead fish finally finding its way to the sun.
+Katherine Hepburn had a house nearby.
+For years, my friends and I would drive by her estate hoping to catch a glimpse of the legendary movie star.
+Once, I thought I saw her gardening, but then realized decades later, her actual house was further up the road, out of sight to us snooping star stalkers.

 “The hardest thing in life to learn is which bridge to cross and which to burn.” -David Russell